djeada/Stanford-Machine-Learning/slides/01_introduction_to_machine_learning.md

 - $S$ is a diagonal matrix with singular values.

 SVD is particularly useful here because it provides a robust way to deconstruct the mixed signals into components that are easier to separate and analyze.
 The orthogonal matrices $U$ and $V$ represent the bases in the original and transformed spaces, respectively, while the singular values in $S$ represent the strength of each component in the data.
 By filtering or modifying these components, we can work towards isolating individual audio sources from the mix.

+## Reference

+These notes are based on the free video lectures offered by Stanford University, led by Professor Andrew Ng.
+These lectures are part of the renowned Machine Learning course available on Coursera.
+For more information and to access the full course, visit the [Coursera course page](https://www.coursera.org/learn/machine-learning).